atlefren/ToPHR/README.md

 ###Using the tiles
-* get your tiles readable through some servide
+* get your tiles readable through some service
     * ```pip install tilestache```
     * ```tilestache-server.py -c ts.cfg``` should work if you edit ts.cfg
 * look at templates/example.html for how to create a map

 ###React stuff
-* npm install -g react-tools
+* npm install -g grunt-cli
-* jsx --watch static/js/react static/js/src/
+* npm install
+* bower watch

 ###Running webapp